UU-cellbiology/PTU_Reader/README.md

 Send me example of your file by email, describe the problem and I'll try to incorporate it to the plugin.

 ## Updates history
+v.0.0.8 (2020.09) Thanks to Emma Wilson feedback, corrected some HydraHarp/TimeHarp260 T3 file format issues.
+Corrected channel names in the exported stack.

-v.0.0.7 Thanks to Marco Dalla Vecchia feedback, now HydraHarp/TimeHarp260 T3 file format is supported.
+v.0.0.7 (2019.02) Thanks to Marco Dalla Vecchia feedback, now HydraHarp/TimeHarp260 T3 file format is supported.
 Plus plugin works correctly with multi-channel FLIM data.
 The error of dtime=0 is fixed.
 Added progress bar for initial data assessment.

-v.0.0.6 Thanks to Tanja Kaufmann feedback, data reading is updated.
+v.0.0.6 (2018.03) Thanks to Tanja Kaufmann feedback, data reading is updated.
 Now there are two modes of reading, depending if the Frame marker is present.
 Plus LineStart and LineStop marker values are read from the header. + WRAPAROUND value is changed to 65536.

-v.0.0.5 Thanks to Shunsuke Takeda feedback, the error of "missing first frame" is eliminated.
+v.0.0.5 (2017.05) Thanks to Shunsuke Takeda feedback, the error of "missing first frame" is eliminated.

-v.0.0.4 Thanks to Bruno Scocozza feedback, frame marker bug during loading is fixed now.
+v.0.0.4 (2017.04) Thanks to Bruno Scocozza feedback, frame marker bug during loading is fixed now.
 Plus, "frame range" and lifetime binning options are added.

-v.0.0.2 file dialog changed to system default (now works on Mac, no need in java library).
+v.0.0.2 (2017.03) file dialog changed to system default (now works on Mac, no need in java library).

 ---
 Developed in [Cell Biology group](http://cellbiology.science.uu.nl/) of Utrecht University.